|The next course begins on September 8, 2014.

 FCIB’s International Credit & Risk Management online coursesm (ICRM) is a comprehensive, in-depth 13-week course designed to educate entry-level professionals as well as senior-level executives about the intricacies of global credit and risk management.

 The course offers vital, up-to-date knowledge in a collaborative, 24 hours/day-accessible learning environment.
-Peer-to-peer interaction will build, diversify and strengthen a reliable network of professionals while helping you gain a 360° view of credit and risk management.
+Peer-to-peer interaction will build, diversify and strengthen a reliable network of professionals while helping you gain an all-encompassing view of credit and risk management.